 Best Bob Dylan albums of all time

 Born on May 24, 1941, Bob Dylan's multigenerational career has undergone numerous ebbs and flows as the artist evolved with and responded to the world around him.
-And he's far from done yet—the 83-year-old, world-famous artist kicked off the European leg of his 2024 tour on Oct.
-4 in Prague.
+And he's far from done yet—the 83-year-old, world-famous artist just wrapped his three-year-long Rough and Rowdy Ways World Wide Tour in November 2024, and he hasn't yet ruled out the possibility of future performances.

-The Rough and Rowdy Ways World Wide Tour will mark another significant chapter in Dylan's storied time on stage.
+Dylan's storied time on stage stretches back decades.
 Armed with an intensely deep knowledge of American music, Dylan first emerged from the Greenwich Village folk scene as the voice of dissent against various institutions of oppression.
 When he plugged in at the Newport Festival in 1965, the world's foremost protest singer received some backlash of his own.

 To determine the best Bob Dylan albums of all time, Stacker analyzed data from Best Ever Albums (last updated May 2022), where overall rank is determined by calculating the aggregate position of each album from more than 38,000 different top albums charts.
 The 38,000 charts referenced are a blend of publications' charts (e.g. Rolling Stone, New Music Express, Stereogum, The Quietus) and people's personal charts.
 In theory, the more charts an album has appeared on and the higher its Best Ever Albums score, the better it will be.
 Only solo studio albums were considered, meaning no live albums, shared billings, or compilations.